servo/book/src/design-documentation/script.md

 To ensure web API implementations in Servo are sound, the engine code is conservative and usually returns rooted types (such as `DomRoot<Node>`).
 This is an acceptable tradeoff between safety and performance because rooting and unrooting operations are efficient.

-## CanGC and Crown
+## Crown and CanGc
 Now rooting could be easily forgotten when implementing particular exciting apis.
 How to we prevent this?
 Crown is the answer (if you are working on Script things you should run `./mach build --use-crown` to be sure it is checking things).
 In essence, Crown just checks that you do not forgotten to root things and you will sometimes see certain lints in the code talking to crown such as `#[cfg_attr(crown, allow(crown::unrooted_must_root))]`.
 These essentially disable crown and should only be used in very specific circumstances.

 But there is another piece of the puzzle.
 CanGC.
-More about CanGC can be found in [here](borrow_hazard.md).
+CanGc is essentially a marker for you, the programmer, to be careful of borrows of RefCells.
+The details can be found [here](borrow_hazard.md).

 ```rust
 fn some_function(cats: &Kittens, can_gc: CanGc) {